+The provisions set out in the Code are conditions of each employee's engagement with CP.
 Failure to comply with the Code can have severe consequences for both the employee and CP.
 Appropriate discipline, up to and including dismissal, will be imposed by CP for violations of the Code.
-Furthermore, conduct that violates the Code may also violate federal, provincial or state law and can subject both CP and the employee to prosecution or other legal actions.
-The principles set forth in this Code are conditions of each employee's engagement with CP.
-Employees continue to be bound by these conditions, as revised from time to time to reflect changes in business or organization.
-Any employee who does not comply with these conditions will be subject to the consequences set out above.
-CP senior officers and other managers are responsible for monitoring compliance with the Code within their respective areas of responsibility.
+Conduct that violates the Code may also violate federal, provincial or state law and can subject both CP and the employee to prosecution or other legal actions.
+Any employee who does not comply with these conditions may be subject to the consequences set out above.
+CP senior officers and other managers are responsible for monitoring compliance with the Code within their areas of responsibility.